Healthdirect Free Australian health advice you can count on.

 What is bladder prolapse?

-A group of muscles called the pelvic floor supports your bladder, uterus (womb) and bowel and holds them in place.
-If your pelvic floor muscles become weak, these organs can bulge into the wall of your vagina.
+If your pelvic floor muscles and tissues become weak, these organs may not stay in place properly.
+They can start to bulge into the wall of your vagina.

 What are the symptoms of bladder prolapse?

-If your bladder prolapse is mild, you might not experience any symptoms.
+If your bladder prolapse is mild, you might not have any symptoms.
 Your doctor or nurse might notice it when you have a cervical screening test.

 If your bladder bulges further down your vagina, you may notice: